Sonnet 247

 Sonnet 243

-‘‘Tis better that we parted years ago
+‘Twere better we had parted years ago

-When both were young, before the scorn of time
+When both were young, before the scorn of Time

-Had ravaged youth and beauty cruelly so,
+Had ravaged youth and beauty’s tender glow,

-Robbing sweet innocents; a murderous crime.
+Robbing sweet innocence—his cruelest crime.

-As tribute to lost lusty languorous days,
+As tribute to love’s lusty, languorous days,

-To brave mirrored measure of my estimate,
+To brave reflected proof of my estate,

-I look at you, your image melds with me,
+I look at you; your image melds with me—

 © Loubert S Suddaby.
 All Rights Reserved.